Does Vaping Make Your Teeth Yellow?

-Vaping may or may not make your teeth yellow, but that doesn’t mean it’s good for you.
-Vaping can be a cause of various other oral health issues.
+Many vape users often wonder—does vaping make your teeth yellow even if it doesn’t contain tobacco?
+Vaping may or may not stain your teeth yellow; that does not mean it is good for you.
+It can cause many other oral health issues.

 Effects of Vaping on Your Oral Health